shenhuiying2017/azure-docs.es-es/articles/storsimple/storsimple-manage-device-controller.md

 1. After both the controllers are completely shut down, the status LEDs on both should be blinking red.
 If you need to turn off the device completely at this time, flip the power switches on both Power and Cooling Modules (PCMs) to the OFF position.-->

-<a id="reset-the-device-to-factory-default-settings" class="xliff"></a>

-## Restablecer el dispositivo a los valores predeterminados de fábrica.
+## <a name="reset-the-device-to-factory-default-settings"></a>Restablecer el dispositivo a los valores predeterminados de fábrica.
 > [!IMPORTANT]
 > Si necesita restablecer la configuración predeterminada de fábrica del dispositivo, póngase en contacto con Soporte técnico de Microsoft.
 El procedimiento descrito a continuación solo debe utilizarse junto con el Soporte técnico de Microsoft.
 >